shrutijakhar/Lab_7/activities/lecture7/Lecture7_Shruti_Jakhar_README.txt

 Why → To meet the assignment requirements and extend the example HTML.

 How → Features were implemented using JavaScript arrays, DOM manipulation, event listeners, and URL.createObjectURL() for image previews.

-## Built With

-* HTML5 - Structure of the webpage

-* CSS3 - Styling the webpage

-* Bootstrap 4 - Responsive layout and UI components

-* JavaScript - Dynamic functionality for adding/removing/searching creatures